QMUL/wacky/README.md

 Wacky is a C++ program that can be built with CMake.
 It uses Boost's memory mapping to map the large ukWaC data files, resulting in a lower memory usage.
 It can (and should) use [Intel's Math Library](https://software.intel.com/en-us/intel-mkl/) for extra speed when working out Kronecker products and matrix multiplication.
 There is an early draft of a CUDA version of the program but this is incomplete and should be ignored.

 Wacky creates a lot of files in its *working directory*.
 These files are summaries and conversions for use with later stages of wacky, or in other programs such as [word2vec](https://code.google.com/archive/p/word2vec) and [Tensorflow](https://www.tensorflow.org/tutorials/word2vec).
-Files such as (but not limited to):

-* freq.txt - the frequency of all the words.
-* dictionary.txt - the words we accept into our dictionary of a certain size
-* unk_count.txt - the total number of words not in the dictionary
-* total_count.txt - how many words does ukwac contain?
-* word_vectors.txt - the file of count vectors for all the words in ukwac

 ## Building Wacky